During pandemic, Black families put trust in Black doctors

 A Black primary care physician practicing in Mississippi for nearly four decades, Bacon works at an all-African American-run trio of community health centers in Hinds County, where the population is overwhelmingly Black — and where the most coronavirus cases have been reported in the state.

-Most of the families that Bacon and the more than 50 other doctors, nurses and social workers serve are African American, low-income and living with health conditions like heart disease, diabetes and asthma that are more common among Black Americans.
+Most of the families that Bacon and the more than 50 other doctors, nurses and social workers serve are African American, low income and living with health conditions such as heart disease, diabetes and asthma that are more common among Black Americans.
 Even before the coronavirus, many were dealing with depression and anxiety, Bacon said.

 During the pandemic, those problems have been exacerbated.
 Many clinic patients are essential workers expected to work in-person even as coronavirus cases have skyrocketed in Mississippi.
 While testing is free for community health center patients, delays are a major issue, Bacon said, with some families waiting up to two weeks for results.